Biden speech takeaways: More conciliation than conflict

 FEELING THEIR PAIN

-Among Biden’s guests were the parents of Tyre Nichols, the 29-year-old black man whose beating death at the hands Memphis, Tennessee, police has reignited a national debate on policing.
+Among Biden’s guests were the parents of Tyre Nichols, the 29-year-old Black man whose beating death at the hands of Memphis, Tennessee, police has reignited a national debate on policing.

 Efforts to reduce police excesses have been sharply restricted by resistance in Congress, and there’s little prospect of federal action.